TizenTeam/nuttx/configs/esp32-core/README.txt

       CONFIG_SMP_IDLETHREAD_STACKSIZE=3072

   Debug Tip:  During debug session, OpenOCD may mysteriously switch from one CPU to another.
-This behavior can be eliminated by uncommenting one of the following in scripts/esp32.cfg
+This behaviour can be eliminated by uncommenting one of the following in scripts/esp32.cfg

     # Only configure the PRO CPU